reinierl/docile-charge-point/README.md

  * allow expecting responses [X]

- * allow responding to incoming reqs
+ * allow responding to incoming reqs [X]

+ * Unified form of error collection and handling in the interpreter

  * Add a DSL that needs no for comprehensions (using mutable state a la specs2?)

  * Allow run-time loading of text files with scripts

- * Unified form of error collection and handling in the interpreter
+---

+ * Bundle

+ * Announce?

+---

  * Nicer asynchronous-but-checkable open, close operations in OCPP library so we can have nicer error reporting about these